rwth-i6/returnn/docs/getting_started/data.rst

 * Flag whether data is available at decoding/inference time

+:class:`returnn.tensor.Tensor` is the main tensor object used in the :ref:`_returnn_frontend`.
-:class:`returnn.tf.util.data.Data` is used **everywhere** in the TF backend of RETURNN.
+:class:`returnn.tensor.Tensor` is also used everywhere in the TF backend of RETURNN.
-Specifically, the inputs/outputs of **layers** are :class:`returnn.tf.util.data.Data`.
+Specifically, the inputs/outputs of layers are :class:`returnn.tensor.Tensor`.

-Layers are flexible w.r.t. the input format:
+Layers and RETURNN frontend modules and functions are flexible w.r.t. the input format:

 * Order of axis should not matter.
   The specific operation will be done on the logical axis (e.g. :class:`returnn.tf.layers.basic.LinearLayer` operates on the feature dimension).

-* A layer potentially changes the order of axes for efficiency.
+* Any code can potentially change the order of axes for efficiency.

   * [Time,Batch,Feature] is more efficient for RNNs
   * [Batch,Feature,Time] is more efficient for CNNs